 In today’s environmentally conscious society, biodegradable resources have become more popular than ever before.
 And one of the leading pioneers of the biodegradable market is oil and lubricants.
 But while it’s nice to be able to help save the environment by being conscious of what we use in our engines, at the end of the day, we’re dirt bike enthusiasts; so naturally, performance is going to be one of the most critical factors.

 First, we need to define the term biodegradable.
 Biodegradable means that the substance (or object) can be broken down and consumed using bacteria or other living organisms.
 In other words, if something is biodegradable, it can be reabsorbed into the environment.

 As far as biodegradable oil is concerned, there are two major types: animal fats and vegetable oils.
 And of those two, vegetable oils are by far the more popular types used for biodegradable oil manufacturing.

-Vegetable oils have been used as forms of motor oil for several years; however, they didn’t hit the “limelight” until the First World War (and World War II) where, due to oil shortages, vegetable oils were adopted for use as oil, fuel, and various other lubricants.
+Vegetable oils have been used as forms of biodegradable engine oil for several years; however, they didn’t hit the “limelight” until the First World War (and World War II) where, due to oil shortages, vegetable oils were adopted for use as oil, fuel, and various other lubricants.

-It’s hard to imagine that simple vegetable oil can possess its own set of advantages over other more high performance based oils, but it does.
+It’s hard to imagine that vegetable oil can possess its own set of advantages over other higher performance-based oils, but it does.
 Here are three of its main advantages:

-They possess an excellent lubricity.
+They maintain excellent lubricity.
 Vegetable oils’ lubricity is much better than mineral oil.

 They have a high viscosity.
 Just like synthetic oil (and synthetic blends), vegetable oil has a high viscosity index, which means that its viscosity index doesn’t change much when it’s either exposed to hot temperatures or cold temperatures.